Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 To whom did the saltire of shin bones belong?

 ### Riddle 2:
-There was an old farmer and his wife Who just couldn't produce another life So they went to a doctor Who said don't worry ‘I gotcha’ And now their grandchildren play the fife.
+There was an old farmer and his wife Who just couldn't produce another life So they went to a doctor\
+Who said don't worry ‘I gotcha’ And now their grandchildren play the fife.\
 Take a picture of the plaque that this riddle refers to.

 ### Riddle 3:
-Nine goddesses sit in a den
+Nine goddesses sit in a den\
-With men drunk, riding cats and Parisians made of dots This house has loyal friends The oldest in the world
+With men drunk, riding cats and Parisians made of dots This house has loyal friends\
+The oldest in the world.
 Where is this?
-Fitzwilliam

 ### Riddle 4:
-Take me away from Oxbridge
+Take me away from Oxbridge\
-And you are left with nothing.
+And you are left with nothing.\
-A common beast.
+A common beast.\
-For I am old - I have seen many things.
+For I am old - I have seen many things.\
 Many have crossed me but who dares understand me.
 I do not protect you from sharks and I know no trolls.
 But I am renowned for my sense of balance.
-Many have copied me, my brother lives in Oxford
+Many have copied me, my brother lives in Oxford\
 What am I?

 ### Riddle 5:
-There is a dance so simple,
+There is a dance so simple,\
-two step front and two step back Two dancers
+two step front and two step back Two dancers\
-Entwining in perfect harmony
+Entwining in perfect harmony\
-A dance seen from the wings of a bird Find the bird And the secrets that you seek.
+A dance seen from the wings of a bird Find the bird\
+And the secrets that you seek.\
 Which college am I?

 ### Riddle 6:
-This sensational disk and the monster above,
+This sensational disk and the monster above,\
-Show the passing of time and the terror thereof.
+Show the passing of time and the terror thereof.\
-Looking down near the spot, a man who I’m told
+Looking down near the spot, a man who I’m told\
 Had inssatiable lust - now what does he hold?

 ### Riddle 7:
-From the spot where you stand,
+From the spot where you stand,\
-Trace north to begin,
+Trace north to begin,\
-Past Kings and the keys, down a street with holy meaning therein, At the colour of life, turn up and don’t veer,
+Past Kings and the keys, down a street with holy meaning therein,\
+At the colour of life, turn up and don’t veer,\
 Now turn towards Christ, what college is here?

 ### Riddle 8:
-There was a bearded man from Shrewsbury Who was, let’s face it foolhardy Til one summer’s day
+There was a bearded man from Shrewsbury Who was, let’s face it foolhardy\
+Til one summer’s day\
-He floated away
+He floated away\
-On a canine known to be sea-worthy
+On a canine known to be sea-worthy\
 Where did he study?

 ### Riddle 9:
-There was an old man with a voice, so comforting to hear And he used to narrate About the extraordinary climate And said ‘in cindies, they have come here to breed’.
+There was an old man with a voice, so comforting to hear And he used to narrate About the extraordinary climate\
+And said ‘in cindies, they have come here to breed’.\
 Where did this old man study?

 ### Riddle 10:

-Don’t move or you’ll miss,
+Don’t move or you’ll miss,\
-Where you stand, a turn, is the answer to this, Portcullis portrayed, protecting their lot,
+Where you stand, a turn, is the answer to this,\
+Portcullis portrayed, protecting their lot,\
 Two angels beside, with a lute and a what?

 ### Riddle 11:
-Head North again, past the college famous for law,
+Head North again, past the college famous for law,\
-At the end on the left is a big door,
+At the end on the left is a big door,\
-Two males represent a country united,
+Two males represent a country united,\
-One wears a crown of questionable taste,
+One wears a crown of questionable taste,\
-What’s the other with chain about its waist?
+What’s the other with chain about its waist?\

 ### Riddle 12:
-Head to place where within 3 miles you must stay,
+Head to place where within 3 miles you must stay,\
-From the top are great views, far and away,
+From the top are great views, far and away,\
-Once you are here your quest is complete,
+Once you are here your quest is complete,\
 Have a great day, hopefully post-COVID we may meet.

-HOPE YOU HAD FUN!
+**HOPE YOU HAD FUN!**